 Flying Has Some Old Rules That Date Back The Time We Used To Travel By Boats

 When we used to be farmers and people thought that if you sailed too far on a ship, you would fall into the end of the world and be forever gone; a ship was a little piece of land and the captain its king.
 Whatever the captain said was the rule.

 Nowadays the same applies with flying.
-A captain is the king of its aircraft and whatever he says that’s the rule.
+A captain is the king of its aircraft and whatever he or she says, that’s the rule.
 Which means that captains have total authority to kick someone out and even order someone’s arrest.

-Nowadays such behaviour will get someone branded as a disruptive passenger, but the rule is the same as back then and that someone will be kicked off the aircraft.
-Depending how bad that person behaviour was, that person might get arrested.
+Nowadays such behavior will get someone branded as a disruptive passenger, but the rule is the same as back then and that someone will be kicked off the aircraft.
+Depending on how bad that person’s behavior was, he or she might get arrested.